 Apricot kernel oil cares so well for the skin and hair because it contains polyphenols, or natural micronutrients found in plants.
 You can best source polyphenols from the actual fruits and kernels, rather than via extracted supplements.
 Apricot kernel oil is also very rich with polyunsaturated fatty acids.

-Could I also eat and drink my apricot kernel oil?
+Could I also eat and drink my apricot oil?

 Although most apricot kernel oils on the market are only intended for cosmetic use, if formulated to food grade standard (like ours) this oil can be used both externally and internally.